 Or you could use a ride sharing service (like Uber or Lyft) – it’s often cheaper than paying for parking anyway.
 If you don’t have roaming allowed with your cell phone provider you can always use the wifi service at the neighborhood Starbucks.
 If you don’t have the app consider downloading it.
 Uber and Lyft operate in many countries around the world and if you travel even a little you’ll find other opportunities to use their services.

 What happens if I’m running late for my tour?

-However if you are running late call 213 316 8687 (do not email us – we probably won’t see it and DON’T text us – it’s an office phone), leaving a message with your name, the tour you’re booked on and the time you estimate that you’ll be getting to the meeting point (allowing for parking etc).
-BE REALISTIC.
-The office will try to let the guide know and get back to you to let you know where you can catch up with the tour.
+However if you are running late call 213 316 8687 (DON’T email us – we probably won’t see it and DON’T text us – it’s an office phone), leaving a message with your name, the tour you’re booked on and the time you estimate that you’ll be getting to the meeting point.
+BE REALISTIC (allow time for parking etc).
+We’ll try to inform the guide and get back to you to let you know where you can catch up with the tour.

 Should I tip my guide?
 How much should I tip my guide?